uncw-library/archivesspace-docker/README.md

 1) Create a file archivesspace-docker/.env with contents similar to .env_example

 1) (optional) place a recent sql dump into archivesspace-docker/db_autoimport/  The contents of this folder are gitignored.
-1) (optional) created a config.rb file similar to the the ./mounted/app/archivesspace/config/config_example.rb  This file is gitignored.
+1) (optional) created a ./mounted/archivesspace/config/config.rb file similar to the the ./mounted/archivesspace/config/config_example.rb  This file is gitignored.
-1) (optional) add any plugins to archivesspace-docker/mounted/app/archivesspace/plugins/.
+1) (optional) add any plugins into archivesspace-docker/mounted/archivesspace/plugins/.
 This folder is gitignored.
 1) `docker compose up -d`

 ### To clear the solr index